gamelton/gamelton.github.io/index.md

 # Sort Powershell object properties
 By default Powershell doesn't sort object properties.
 Which is confusing when object has a lot of properties.
 This is example command to sort AD user object properties by their name.
 > $(Get-ADUser -Identity user -Properties \*).PsObject.Properties \|  select Name, Value \| sort Name

+# SSL verification mode
+Some services allow configuration of how certificates are verified.
+This is due to the multiple purposes of TLS: authentication and encryption.
+Authentication means you trust host you connect to.
+Encryption means messages are not sent in clear text.
+If TLS connection is made between trusted parties in secured network it might be handy to disalbe authentication part.
+This is due to major use of self-signed certificates that stops connection establishment if certificate could not be verified.
+General mode description (taken from Elasticsearch doc):
+1. `full`, which verifies that the provided certificate is signed by a trusted authority (CA) and also verifies that the server’s hostname (or IP address) matches the names identified within the certificate.
+1. `certificate`, which verifies that the provided certificate is signed by a trusted authority (CA), but does not perform any hostname verification.
+1. `none`, which performs no verification of the server’s certificate.